On multisets, interpolated multiple zeta values and limit laws: Distributions and limit laws

 It remains to derive the asymptotic expansion of $\zts_n(\{1\}_k)$.
 We can use again singularity analysis as before; alternatively, the well known~\cite{FS,Bai,KP} binomial sum representation directly gives us the desired result:

 Finally, combining our results gives

 The product is exactly the probability generating function of the independent Bernoulli random variables with success probability $\frac1m$.
-Extraction of coefficients directly lead to the stated result, using the representation of $\zt_n(\{1\}_k)$ given in\cite{KP}. \end{proof}
+Extraction of coefficients directly leads to the stated result, using the representation of $\zt_n(\{1\}_k)$ given in~\cite{KP}. \end{proof}